-Although the meeting is open to the public, the Commission has the right to limit who may present information and who may participate in the discussion. may designate.
+representative, and may be assisted in the conduct of the meeting by other such persons as it may designate.
 During the presentations, the Commission shall accept and consider any documents or other exhibits, written or oral statements, or arguments offered by the applicant or any non-commissioner Acequia member, or by any individual who is presented by the applicant or any non-commissioner Acequia member.
 The Commissioners may ask any questions they believe may help in their decision.
 The Commissioners may defer any questions posed to them until after all comments have been received and deliberations have taken place.

 The applicant or any non-commissioner Acequia member may be represented by an attorney or other representative.
-The applicant or any noncommissioner Acequia member may respond, personally or through a representative, to exhibits, statements, arguments, or questions offered at the meeting, directing such response to the Commission.
+The applicant or any non-commissioner Acequia member may respond, personally or through a representative, to exhibits, statements, arguments, or questions offered at the meeting, directing such response to the Commission.